Venture Capital and Growth Private Equity

 Yes.
 In addition to their entrepreneurial skill or talent and ability to translate those skills and talents into areas which deliver a long-term economic benefit to Australia, PIV investors must invest a minimum $15 million in complying investments or philanthropic donations.
-For further information, please refer to the Complying Investment Framework.
+For further information, please refer to the complying investment framework.

 What constitutes an eligible ‘philanthropic donation’ for the PIV?

-Details of philanthropic donations must be determined in consultation with the relevant Australian State or Territory government in which the donation is to be made.
+Details of philanthropic donations must be determined in consultation with the relevant Australian state or territory government in which the donation is to be made.

 Integrity and Promotion

-DIBP is responsible for maintaining the integrity of the visa process, and applies robust integrity and compliance measures in its management and delivery of the Investor Visa programme.
-Applicants will undergo rigorous assessment, prior to the grant of a provisional visa and any subsequent grant of permanent residency, using information available to the DIBP from various external sources.
+DIBP is responsible for maintaining the integrity of the visa process, and applies robust integrity and compliance measures in its management and delivery of the Investor Visa program.
+Applicants undergo rigorous assessment, prior to the grant of a provisional visa and any subsequent grant of permanent residency, using information available to the DIBP from various external sources.
 Applicants also undergo mandatory character and security checks.
 Integrity measures also provide for referrals to law enforcement authorities in source countries for background checks on applicants that have been identified as suspicious.

 Can Austrade recommend a migration agent?